Top 12 benefits of CRM for Salespersons

 1. Lead Management

-Sales reps can automatically capture leads from multiple sources and segment them according to characteristics such as demographics, buying behaviour, tastes, preferences etc. By getting key insights from the marketing department, salespersons can accelerate the sales process by tailoring the response to each individual lead.
+Sales reps can automatically capture leads from multiple sources and segment them according to characteristics such as demographics, buying behavior, tastes, preferences etc. By getting key insights from the marketing department, salespersons can accelerate the sales process by tailoring the response to each individual lead.

 Being able to move leads through the entire sales funnel is a challenging task and lead management is a feature that can simplify this task.